-Paronychia refers to inflammation of the nail fold.
+Paronychia is inflammation of the skin around a finger or toenail.
 It can be acute or chronic.

 Acute staphylococcal paronychia